tjvantoll/kendo-docs/api/mobile/scrollview.md

 ##### instant `Boolean` *(default: false)*

-If set to true, the scrollview will jump instantly to the given page without any animation effects.
+If set to true, the ScrollView will jump instantly to the given page without any animation effects.

 #### Example - scroll instantly (without animation)